Panthers get win over host Blues

 The Blues finally broke through with 8:40 left in the second period when Parayko took a cross-ice pass from Robert Thomas and blasted a slap shot from the top of the right circle.
 Hoffman tied the game at 1-1 with a power-play goal with 3:48 left in the period, converting his second chance from the right dot after the Blues failed to clear the puck.

 Connolly put the Panthers up 2-1, scoring into the open left side of the net off Aleksi Saarela's cross-ice pass at the 4:23 mark of the third period.
-In his last 11 games, Hoffman has eight goals and five assists.
+Saarela collected his first two NHL assists in his ninth game.
+In his past 11 games, Hoffman has eight goals and five assists.

 --Field Level Media